marrobi/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 We will also create a "drop" folder, this is where we are supposing to put the artifact (.jar) and the run.sh script.

 ** Note, the run.sh is a custom script.
 It will check if we already have a mongo instance responsing on the port 27017 before to launch the java application.
 Here is the full script inside the run.sh file : **
+**Unclear: I assume this needs to do into the drop folder**
 ~~~
 while ! curl http://db:27017/
 do